Director, Assurance, Risk and Integrity Services

 Date of Next Review

-- the University's plans (QUT Blueprint, faculty / division / institute plans, functional plans), and the priorities, strategies and targets contained therein, are achieved
+- the University's plans (QUT Blueprint, Academic and enabling plans, faculty / division / institute plans, functional plans), and the priorities, strategies and targets contained therein, are achieved

 - the University's resources (including its people, systems, data / information bases and customer goodwill) are acquired economically, applied efficiently and adequately protected